-Can A Broken Heart Make You Sick?
-It's More Dangerous Than You Think, So Here's How To Heal
+Having A Broken Heart Is Actually More Dangerous Than You Think, So Here's How To Heal It

 Breakups can cause some of the worst emotional pain imaginable.
 It may sound super dramatic, but for anyone who's ever gone through heartbreak, it's too true.
 But just how dangerous is having a broken heart?
 Studies have found that broken heart syndrome is very real in the way you can start experiencing physical symptoms similar to depression.
 Now, new research published in the journal Crisis found that having a broken heart can not only lead to depression but it can also up the risk of suicide.
 So having a broken heart may be more dangerous thank you initially think.